ECAllen/debatehub/templates/blog/Is_Breitbart_Turning_On_Trump.md

 ## Is Breitbart turning on Trump?
+(10/11/17) Update

+It is still unclear were the Trump Bannon relationship stands.
+Bannon has stated that he wants to [remake the Republican party](http://prospect.org/article/steve-bannon-unleashed).
+My guess is that the Trump Bannon relationship depends on how much Trump furthers this aim.

+(09/24/17) Update
+Things were going good for a while but now there seems to have been another falling out between Breitbart and Trump over Trump’s endorsement of Luther Strange.
+Breitbart has been equating the endorsement as the Swamp getting to Trump.
+Now zerohedge.com is reporting that a Breitbart reporter was barred from a Trump-Strange rally.

 (08/22/2017)

 Bannon has been out of the Whitehouse for a few days now.
 When he exited he says he is [going to war for Trump](https://www.bloomberg.com/news/articles/2017-08-18/bannon-says-he-s-going-to-war-for-trump-after-white-house-exit).
 However it was not clear from his statement whether he meant Trump or Trump's campaign agenda.
 [Ben Shapiro](http://www.dailywire.com/podcasts/19983/ep-366-everyones-nazi-now) (who used to work for Bannon) conjectured in his podcast that Bannon is a fighter and would turn on Trump if it benefited Bannon's populist agenda.
 It looks like this might be happening.